inclusive-design/trust-meter/Terms of Reference.md

   - Consider gender responsiveness when drafting the Technical Specification
   - Consider environmental responsiveness when drafting the Technical Specification
-  - Respond to questions/comments during review of Technical Specification
-  - Technical Experts will provide guidance on whether a public or peer review of the Technical Specification is required
-- Vote on publication of Technical Specification
-- Help review Technical Specification, including providing feedback on the Technical Specification, and facilitating the review process.

 ## Membership Composition